giselle-ferreira/python-website-to-excel/README.md

 ## About
-Project in Python that brings data from website to excel.
+Project in Python that brings data from website to excel, using Selenium and OpenPyXL.

 <br/>